QiushiSun/NCISurvey/README.md

-## Paradigm, Model and Application: A Systematic Survey of Neural Code Intelligence
+## A Survey of Neural Code Intelligence: Paradigms, Advances and Beyond
-This is the repository of survey paper: **Paradigm, Model and Application: A Systematic Survey of Neural Code Intelligence**.
+This is the repository of our paper: **A Survey of Neural Code Intelligence: Paradigms, Advances and Beyond**.

  [[Paper](https://qiushisun.github.io/)]